PAIA-Playful-AI-Arena/MLGame3D/README.md

 ### Creating Custom Agents

+You can create custom agents in two ways:

+1. By inheriting from the `Agent` class (traditional approach)
+2. By creating a standalone `MLPlay` class (simplified approach)

+#### Option 1: Using the Agent Class

 You can create custom agents by inheriting from the `Agent` class.
 These can be defined in your code or in external Python files that can be loaded at runtime.

 Here's an example of a custom agent: